 The Iconic Bridge (Dom Luís I)

 Of course, crossing the famous iron bridge is part of the experience, and you can do it on two different levels.
+The lower level is used by cars as well as pedestrians.
+This connects the Ribeira District directly to the Gaia waterfront.
+The upper level us used by the Metro and pedestrians.
+Overall, you will find the best classic postard views up here.

 Quick Tip for Cruise Guests

 Since the streets are made of traditional cobblestones, they can be slippery, especially after rain.
-For that reason, comfortable shoes with good grip will make a big difference.
+For that reason, comfortable shoes with a good grip will make a big difference.

 Walkable Sights From Porto Port

-While the main sights of Porto’s city center aren’t walkable from the port at Leixões, there’s still plenty to enjoy nearby.
+While the main sights of the city center aren’t walkable from the port at Leixões, there’s still plenty to enjoy nearby.
 In fact, once you take the quick shuttle to the port gates, you’ll find several worthwhile spots in Matosinhos within easy walking distance.

 Walkable Sights in Matosinhos